-Meet the Search Engines
+Meet the 7 Most Popular Search Engines in the World

 A few valuable pieces on marketing on Bing can be found at:

-Baidu was founded in 2000 and is the dominant search engine in China with over 82 percent market share where Google comes in at 0.61 percent and Bing at 0.37 percent.
+Baidu was founded in 2000 and is the dominant search engine in China, with over 69.55% market share where Google comes in at 3.76.

-They’re making huge investments into AI and setting the structure many others will have to follow or at least contend with in regards to deciding which companies (like NVIDIA) will have the monetary and competitive advantages.
+They’re making huge investments into AI, expanding their core offerings in ways very similar to Google, and are right now (as of this writing) deploying their computer for self-driving cars (sound familiar?).

 Outside of China, Baidu holds little influence.
 Within the country, Baidu powers 3.3 billion searches per day.